Obscuretone/obscuretone.github.io/public/posts/en/pygameboy.md

 2. Find the hot paths.
 3. Remove abstraction where measurement proves it matters.
 4. Move bulk work into libraries that execute outside Python loops.
-5. Treat timing as a system property, not just a sleep call.
+5. Treat timing as a system property instead of a sleep call.

-The result is not the most idiomatic Python code possible.
-It is Python shaped around the performance requirements of an emulator.
+The result is Python shaped around the performance requirements of an emulator.

 That is what makes it worth writing about.